-Regional Planning Instrument Regional Planning Schemes Regional Planning Schemes Metropolitan RegionThe Metropolitan Region Scheme (MRS) outlines objectives for regional development and provides a statutory mechanism to assist strategic planning, by setting out broad land-use zones, setting aside areas for regional open space, protection of environmental values and other regional infrastructure purposes, and assisting in coordinating the provision of major The land use direction in the Strategy aligns with the applicable MRS zones and reserves.
-Regional and Sub-Regional S itrategies Perth and Peel @ 3.5 million (March 2018) The Perth and Peel@3.5million suite of strategic land use and infrastructure plans, including four Sub-regional Planning Frameworks (north-west, north-east, central and south metropolitan peel), seek to guide the future growth of the Perth and Peel regions as a compact, consolidated and connected city that can accommodate a population of 3.5 million by 2050.
+Regional Planning Instrument Regional Planning Instrument Overview Local Planning Strategy Implications and Responses Regional Planning Schemes Regional Planning Schemes Metropolitan Region Scheme The Metropolitan Region Scheme (MRS) outlines objectives for regional development and provides a statutory mechanism to assist strategic planning, by setting out broad land-use zones, setting aside areas for regional open space, protection of environmental values and other regional infrastructure purposes, and assisting in coordinating the provision of major infrastructure.
+Local government planning (including local planning schemes) is required to be consistent with the broad land uses under the MRS. The land use direction in the Strategy aligns with the applicable MRS zones and reserves.
+Regional and Sub-Regional S trategies Perth and Peel @ 3.5 million (March 2018) The Perth and Peel@3.5million suite of strategic land use and infrastructure plans, including four Sub-regional Planning Frameworks (north-west, north-east, central and south metropolitan peel), seek to guide the future growth of the Perth and Peel regions as a compact, consolidated and connected city that can accommodate a population of 3.5 million by 2050.
 The four Perth and Peel@3.5million frameworks seek to balance the social, economic and environmental factors that underpin new communities and sustain existing ones through clear land use and infrastructure guidance.
 The Strategy aligns with the dwelling targets provided for in Perth and Peel @ 3.5 million, as outlined in the preceding sections of this document.
 The Strategy identifies a forecast population of 14,600 by 2041 (an increase of 3,970 people from 2016), and potential to accommodate between 2,625 and 3,375 dwellings over the next 20-30 years.
 The Strategy includes urban consolidation principles similar to those set out in the State-level Strategy to guide future intensification of development in appropriate locations within the Town.
 Central Sub-Regional Framework (March 2018) The Central Sub-regional Planning Framework (the Framework) provides high level guidance for the growth of the Central sub-region of the Perth Metropolitan Area, and forms part of the Perth and Peel @ 3.5 Million suite of strategic land use and infrastructure plans.
 The Central Framework provides high-level guidance regarding where new homes and jobs will be located, how to make best use of existing and proposed infrastructure and how best to protect the natural environment to allow sustainable growth within the Central sub-region.
 In line with the Central Sub-Regional Planning Framework, the Strategy seeks to facilitate increased residential development with diverse housing options, and create new opportunities for additional dwelling capacity within centres and surrounding transport corridors/stations, noting that the Town has already achieved its 2050 residential dwelling growth target of 1,300 new dwellings.
 The Strategy identifies that the Town can accommodate between 2,625 and 3,375 additional dwellings over the next 20-30 years, which will accommodate the forecast population of 14,600 by 2041.
 In particular, the working age population between the ages of 18-59 is expected to increase substantially.
 The Strategy, and more specifically the Claremont Town Centre PSP, identifies the need to ensure the design, operation and goods/services offered within the Town are reflective of the core needs of the community as a base residential population, as well as considering the future population and attraction of other groups for employment and leisure.